-In our experiments, we use neural networks to identify the FitzHugh-Nagumo \cite{bar2003bifurcation} and Barkley \cite{barkley1991model} reaction-diffusion model operators; and a modified Patlak-Keller-Segel model, derived from \textit{in-situ} observations of chemotactic bacteria \cite{phan2020bacterial}.
-We train the models on data generated in a periodic one-dimensional space using Cartesian coordinates, and then demonstrate their ability to generalize to higher-dimensional spaces.
+In our experiments, we use neural networks to identify time evolution PDEs of coupled scalar fields, general scalar PDEs, and vector PDEs in a coordinate-free and dimension-free way.
+In particular, we apply our models to the FitzHugh-Nagumo \citep{bar2003bifurcation} and Barkley \citep{barkley1991model} reaction-diffusion model operators; and a modified Patlak-Keller-Segel model, derived from \textit{in-situ} observations of chemotactic bacteria \citep{phan2020bacterial}.
+We also illustrate our method on the Helmholtz equation, and the incompressible Navier-Stokes equation.
+Most of our models are trained on data generated in a periodic one-dimensional space using Cartesian coordinates, and we then demonstrate their ability to generalize to higher-dimensional spaces.
 These include two- and three-dimensional Euclidean spaces in Cartesian or non-Cartesian coordinates, as well as a two-dimensional submanifold of a sphere in Euclidean space, described using geographic as well as stereographic coordinates.
 We also consider different boundary conditions in these new spaces, such as a no-flux Neumann boundary.